Mar 3, 2022

 Welcome back - the doctor will see you now

-As more Americans get vaccinated each day and the country begins to return to normal, it’s a good time to check in on your overall health, says Dr. Mark Friedberg, a primary care physician and head of performance measurement and improvement at Blue Cross Blue Shield of Massachusetts.
+Many Americans may have skipped routine doctor appointments in the past two years.
+Now, it’s a good time to check in on your overall health, says Dr. Mark Friedberg, a primary care physician and head of performance measurement and improvement at Blue Cross Blue Shield of Massachusetts.

 - Friedberg said